WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 2.9.5 =
+* Disabling shortlinks.
+* Restricting Marketer Thumbnail size limit to Product Finder (this fixes the small marketer photos on the Staff and Marketer pages).

 = 2.9.4 =
 * Bugfix: Checking for an object in `acf_get_carrier_products()` as deleted Products remove the object reference from the ACF field.